Changi Airport Terminal 4

 Starring a handful of esteemed local talents including Adrian Pang and Benjamin Kheng, the 6-minute long production also features compositions by music veteran Dick Lee and Moment Factory.

-Even the toilets in the Heritage Zone bring a blast from the past, with intricate tiled floors and colonial lamps.
-Ah, such grandeur.
+Even the toilets in the Heritage Zone bring a blast from the past.
+Spot colonial-era lamps and Peranakan-inspired tiles on the washroom floor.

 Quirky art installations